omarkawach/spatial_analysis_scenarios/README.md

 ### Emergency Services - Health Unit Access

 The rise in population across developed countries continues to put a strain on ambulance services and health care systems.
 Unlike ambulance services, studies that address the strain health care systems face are a lot more well-documented and reported on in the media ([Lowthian et al., 2011](https://www.researchgate.net/publication/50266341_Increasing_utilisation_of_emergency_ambulances)).
 For example, initiatves by the New South Wales (NSW) Ambulance to reduce ambulance demand has been proven to be ineffictive due to the lack of reliable and consistent information.
 Only recently did NSW Ambulance begin publicly reporting on emergency ambulance response time ([NSW Govt, 2017](https://www.audit.nsw.gov.au/our-work/reports/managing-demand-for-ambulance-services-2017-)).
 Unfortunately, when it comes to patient outcome, response time data does not work well as a performance metric.
-The emphasis should instead be on patient outcome.
 Patient outcome can be improved through proper triage and dispatching, ambulance deployment modellng, and new technolgies and processes like GIS ([Al-Shaqsi, 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4806820/)).
 Through modern GIS software or shortest path algorithm, dispatachers can dispatch and relocate ambulances while considering travel time and location ([Nguyen, 2015](http://liu.diva-portal.org/smash/get/diva2:781472/FULLTEXT01.pdf))...

 In the era of COVID-19, a protocol for patient at-home testing by trained paramedics could be brought to use ([Glauser, 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7062433/)).
 Hypothetically, resources for such a protocol should be allocated based on the proximity of a patient's residence to a hospital. **Figure 4** depicts a study area composed of 3 Ottawa DAs and the buildings within them.
 A graphical modeler can be utilised to automate the workflow of calculating the shortest path between a health care facility and a patient's residence (see **Figure 5**).
 Afterwards, buildings can be assigned to their nearest hospital by using a simple [python script](https://github.com/omarkawach/spatial_analysis_scenarios/blob/master/scenario_files/health_units_refined.py).
 We'll call this assignment "Health Unit-Building (HUB) coupling".
 Then, all these HUB couplings will produce an Emergency Service Coupled Model (see **Figure 6**).